shural/qcoin/README.md

 # Chronicles

-* 2AM, 03/18/2018 Shanghai time, woke up.
+* 02AM, 03/18/2018 Shanghai time, woke up.
 Thanks to dearest Budha.
 All of a sudden, the ideas just swamped in from nowhere.
-* 5PM, 05/04/2018 Shanghai time.
+* 05PM, 05/04/2018 Shanghai time.
 T - 30 days qcoin on chain.
+* 10AM, 06/03/2018 Shanghai time.
+T + 00 days Initial code merged.

 # why blockchain?
 There are two major challenges to lead Apogeios inhabitants through the transformation.